asynkayo/rm8/README.md

 - Key sensibility
 - Show FPS
 - FPS (select desired number of FPS)
+- Reconnect (when using only one M8 device, try to reconnect in case the connection is lost, the default behavior is to quit)

 Press `RESET` to restore the application settings to their last saved state.